starkinfra/sdk-python/README.md

 ### Query PixStatements

-You can query multiple Pix statements according to filters.
+You can query multiple PixStatements according to filters.

 ```python
 import starkinfra